 - Party leadership should ensure all proxy holders are notified of how many proxies they have been designated at the outset of any County Committee meeting, and make known to the entire Committee how many votes will be ‘in person’ versus ‘by proxy’.

 County Committee Meeting Announcements: KCDCC meetings are required to occur after notice to members by mail or telegram at least five days before the scheduled meeting date.
 A pre-distributed agenda is not required and little space exists for the KCDCC general membership to discuss the business of KCDCC.
+Rules changes introduced in 2022 created a new process for filing rules amendments and officer amendments without notice to and adoption by the County Committee, which appears to contravene New York State Election Law Section 2-114.2 requirements for notice to all members and a majority vote of the County Committee to adopt the rules.

 - All votes and all candidates running for officer positions should be announced prior to the meeting so members can make an informed decision.